-Data, from publically available social media or internet forums posts from individuals who choose to post on a number of sites will be collected by Epidemicotm through the DataSiftTM platform.
+Data, from publically available social media or internet forum posts from individuals who choose to post on a number of sites will be collected by Epidemicotm through the DataSiftTM platform or directly from the in-scope website administrators.
 The population will thus be self-selecting and voluntary, and may include users from any country or background as long as they post in the English language and agree to the site's policies.